telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-reqPoolSize**.
 Size of thread pool for incoming connections.
 Default value is 0, meaning *no thread pool*.
 -   **-statCounters**, **-statSemWait**, **-statTiming** and **-statNotifQueue**.
 Enable statistics generation.
 See [statistics documentation](statistics.md).
+-   **-notifErrLogInterval**.
+Interval to issue warning log about notification errors - in number of errors.
+-   **-badInputLogInterval**.
+Interval to issue warning log about bad input - in number of errors.